Skip to main content

 Configure getty@tty1.service

-By modifying the configuration of getty@tty1.service, you can achieve automatic login of the specified user when the system starts.
-First, you need to modify the ExecStart of getty@tty1.service:
+By modifying the configuration of getty@tty1.service, you can enable automatic login for the specified user at system startup.
+First, update the ExecStart setting of the service:

 chroot $TARGET_ROOTFS /bin/bash -c "mkdir -p /usr/lib/systemd/system/getty@tty1.service.d"